grincc/grin-wallet-api-tutorial/readme.md

 }
 ```

-Now we pass the slate to the `finalize_tx` method to finalized the transaction.
+Now we pass the slate to the `finalize_tx` method to finalize the transaction.

 ```bash
 ./scripts/bash/$CHAIN/finalize_tx.sh $(cat ~/.grin/$CHAIN/.shared_secret) $(cat ./.wallet_token) slate.json > finalized.slate.json
 ```

-The returned slate must be [posted](#posting-a-transaction).
+The returned slate must now be [posted](#posting-a-transaction).

 ### Posting a transaction

 Transactions need to be broadcasted.
-For this we need to call the `post_tx` method, this method post a completed transaction to the listening node for validation and inclusion in a block for mining.
+For this we need to call the `post_tx` method, this method posts a completed transaction to the listening node for validation and inclusion in a block for mining.
 This method receives a `slate` and a `token`.

 ```bash
 ./scripts/bash/$CHAIN/post_tx.sh $(cat ~/.grin/$CHAIN/.shared_secret) $(cat ./.wallet_token) finalized.slate.json